skyvers/Aged-care/readme.md

 # 2. No-code Development

-In this section, we will go through the development of the Aged care application and will cover information about the Skyve platform and Skyve foundry in detail.
+In this section, we will go through the development of the Aged care application and will cover information about the Skyve platform and Skyve [Foundry](https://foundry.skyve.org/foundry/) in detail.

-This section also covers how to create and add different documents: Resident, Assessments, and Facility in the Aged care application and how to deploy an application in foundry.
+This section also covers how to create and add different documents: Resident, Assessments, and Facility in the Aged care application and how to deploy an application in [Foundry](https://foundry.skyve.org/foundry/).

 ### 2.1.
 Getting Started